wema28/RockPaperScissorsPython/README.md

-# RockPaperScissorsPython
+# Rock Paper Scissors Python
-#Just a RockPaperScissors game that I created in Python with a point-system
+##Just a RockPaperScissors game that I created in Python with a point-system
+:)